-What Asset Tracking Can and Cannot Do For You
+What Asset Tracking Can Do For You

 You can add asset tracking to the growing list of tech terms connected to Industry 4.0.
 Asset tracking has been a key process improvement practice since before the invention of the barcode.
 It should be no surprise that practices for managing inventory, finding movable items, and tracking the status and locations of key assets will continue to fuel innovation and cost-savings across industries.